 See what I did there?

 A little bit goes a long way.

-Again, unless you have a post to share that requires a more serious tone, the app is designed to be more fun than traditional comms channels.
+Unless you have a post to share that requires a more serious tone, an employee communications app is designed to be more fun than traditional comms channels.
 Use humor.
 Be more casual.
 And speak like you would to your team.

 This is much more like how people talk on social media, but there’s a reason your internal channels don’t get the same kind of engagement.
 You’re a real person.
 Your audience is full of real people.
 Real people don’t talk like corporate jargon robots.
 So, embrace conversational language!